ilopushenko/ilopushenko.github.io/_pages/about.md

 Welcome to my personal webpage and thanks for stopping by!

-I'm a researcher at the intersection of computational physics, numerical methods and electromagnetics, with focus on wave scattering.
+I'm a researcher at the intersection of computational physics, numerical methods and electromagnetics, with focus on light scattering.

 At the moment I conduct <b>postdoctoral studies</b> in Finland covering the fields of biophotonics and mesoscopic electrodynamics, building simulation tools that help to acquire new knowledge in between quantum and classical physics.